 Current prices on the ExpressVPN site at the time of writing are:

-The 1-month package from ExpressVPN is the least cost-effective and in all honesty, a little expensive.
+The 1-month package from ExpressVPN is the least cost-effective and a little expensive.

 It's also marginally more expensive than other providers.

 You should opt for the 12-month package because it's nearly half the price of paying monthly.
 They also throw in 3-months completely free, which means you essentially get 15 months for the price of 12.

 However, like many VPNs, ExpressVPN is offering huge discounts on a year's worth of privacy protection.
 It's where you'll find the highest value.

 There's a full money-back guarantee available allowing you to test the ExpressVPN service risk-free and see if it's suitable for you.
 You can change your mind in the first 30-days and get all of your money back, no questions asked.

 You can make payment using a huge range of payment types including Credit / Debit card, Paypal, Bitcoin, AliPay, UnionPay, iDeal, Klarna, WebMoney, GiroPay, Interac, Mint, Fantapay, OneCard and a few others.